wp-plugins/voting-platform-feelbacks/readme.txt

 1. Gives you much more than a Star Rating System.
 1. Increase user's engagement within your site.
 Allow your users to rate with their emotions and not a stars rating system.
 1. Choose your own look and feel.
 1. Recommendation content widget for increasing page-views and engagement.
 1. Emotional stylish voting platform - better then stars and rating systems.
 1. Free analytics and admin tools.
+1. Option to remove specific sections from displaying the Feelbacks voting platform

 == Installation ==